msanatan/arduboy-game-manager/README.md

 # arduboy-game-manager

-Game manager for the Arduboy that works on Mac
+Game manager for the Arduboy (that works on Mac!)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).